Ryan Spadola

-Ryan Spadola (born February 15, 1991) is an American football wide receiver who is currently a free agent.
+Ryan Spadola (born February 15, 1991) is an American former football wide receiver.
 He was signed by the New York Jets as an undrafted free agent in 2013.
 He played college football at Lehigh.

 Early years

 Spadola was a member of the Super 100 Athletes in New Jersey.
 Spadola grew up in Howell Township, New Jersey and attended Freehold Township High School, graduating from the school in 2009.
 He was among the players in the Top 170 in the country and was a member of the All-Shore Team while at high school.

 College career

 Spadola played college football at Lehigh.
 He caught his first collegiate reception for 16 yards against Holy Cross.

 Professional career

 New York Jets

-Spadola was signed by the New York Jets on April 27, 2013 following the conclusion of the 2013 NFL Draft.
+Spadola was signed by the New York Jets on April 27, 2013 following the conclusion of the 2013 NFL draft.
 In a preseason game on August 24, 2013, Spadola had three catches for 110 yards and one touchdown.
 He also had a seventy-yard reception which led to the Jets' game-winning field goal.
 Spadola was released on October 5, 2013.